mhofherr/TaskPaperManager/README.md

 * -i: The full path to your taskpaper file
 * -c: The full path to ypur config file (contents see below)
 * -m: the mode of execution; may be either `daily` or `review`

+Optionally:
+* -b: makes a backup of the todo file in subdirectory `backup`, relative to the todo list; only in daily mode

 ## Modes